 |DE 437,284 C||30-04-1926||18-11-1926||Grimme, Natalis & Co.||Crank cradle pincer|

-Rechnen Ohne Strom is an interesting site that has a page about Brunsviga/Olympia.
+Rechnen Ohne Strom is an interesting site that has a page about Brunsviga/Olympia, and a page with toothed rack machines including the 90 TA.

-John Wolff has a page about Brunsviga models.
+John Wolff has a page about Brunsviga models including the 10.

 The Odhner Calculator, Memorial site has information about the early pinwheel machines by Odhner.

-John Wolff has many Brunsviga models and a section about a Brunsviga Exposition.
+Cris Vande Velde has many Brunsviga models including Brunsviga 10, and a section about a Brunsviga Exposition.